JesperHonders/ultimateFrisbee/README.md

 # UltimateFrisbee Windmill Application

 ## Use Cases
-1. a app where people of windmill can easily keep scores
+1. An app where people of Windmill can easily keep scores.
-2. With the app i can see wich scores of what game are present and where the games are held.
+2. With the app I can see the scores of every game and see on what field the games are being played.

 ## Workflow

 We worked in on this application as a duo, Jesper (Lead programming) Bart (Lead Design/Css).
 Notice the lead there?
-Thats because we worked together on both of those things, only jesper had the final say about programming and bart about design.
+Thats because we worked together on both of those things, only Jesper had the final say about programming and Bart about design.

 Every day we had contact over skype and talked about the changes we made and tought were necessary, these changes were described on our Trello, and assigned to each member.

 ## Week 1

 The first week we studied the API and tested what we could get out of it, Also we brainstormed and tought about the app how its going to work.
+We sketched alot of ideas out on paper.
+Sketches and drawings helped to form the basics of our idea.

+On Friday we presented these skethces to the client.

 See our process book for drawings and sketches.